robert-solomon12/FIT-X-Logger/README.md

 ## Features
 * Full C.R.U.D.
-Functionality (in console versions, see releases)
+Functionality (in console versions only, see releases)
 * Search/Filter (see console based app releases)
 * TornadoFX GUI (attempts done, see releases)
 * Integrated with a SQL-Lite DB

 ## Status
- - In Progress for a later release in the future.
+ - In Progress for a later release in the future. (see more information in the current releases descriptions)

 ## Contact_Information